 It became a religious art

-One of the most common examples of coloured glass, which can be found in churches and public spaces around the world falls in the form of stained glass windows.
+One of the most common examples of Coloured Glass Splashback, which can be found in churches and public spaces around the world falls in the form of stained glass windows.

 Islamic traditions of glass

-Stained glass windows are usually geometric in nature in the Islamic tradition, incorporating elaborate forms, floral designs and occasional text.
-In the Christian tradition, however, coloured windows took on a more pictorial bent, with this practice coming to popularity in the Middle Ages.
-In churches, graphic stained glass windows date back to Germany in the 10th century, with more ornate and architecturally elaborate windows evolving during this period.
+Stain glass windows are usually geometric in nature in the Islamic tradition, incorporating elaborate forms, floral designs and occasional text.
+However, coloured windows took on a more pictorial bent, with this practice coming to popularity in the Middle Ages.
+In churches, graphic stain glass windows date back to Germany in the 10th century, with more ornate and architecturally elaborate windows evolving during this period.

-Coloured glass history includes far more than sacred windows and unintended imperfections.
-Coloured Glass is used for anything from accents to décor to building facades in modern times.
-Coloured Glass shines in a sleek kitchen as a brilliant splashback or in the eye-catching architecture in the foyer of a home.
-There isn’t something that coloured glass can’t be used for, from countertops to wall treatments and trendy furniture.
+Coloured Glass Splashback history includes far more than sacred windows and unintend imperfections.
+Colour Glass is use for anything from accents to décor to building facades in modern times.
+There isn’t something that coloured glass can’t be use for, from countertops to wall treatments and trendy furniture.